-Tregovenek (meaning ‘place of hope‘) is a new and exciting community farm based on the outskirts of Pensilva, Cornwall.
+Tregovenek (meaning ‘place of hope‘) is a new and exciting community project based on the outskirts of Pensilva, Cornwall.

-We are a Community Benefit Society currently turning the vision of a community-owned, community-run regenerative farm into reality.
+We are a Community Benefit Society currently turning the vision of a community-owned, community-run regenerative space into reality.

-We share land-based and sustainable-living skills and knowledge through monthly workdays, workshops and courses, providing volunteering and enterprise opportunities.
+We share land-based and sustainable-living skills and knowledge through weekly volunteering opportunities.

 For regular updates and latest news please subscribe to our mailing list.